nifty-oss/limestone/README.md

 ```

 > [!NOTE]
-> The the `base` address is not specified, the derivation defaults to use the `from` address.
-There is no need to specify the `to` address, since the instruction builder is able to derive the address.
->
 > The package uses the new Solana [JavaScript SDK Technology Preview](https://www.npmjs.com/package/@solana/web3.js/v/2.0.0-preview.4).
 There is also a [package](clients/legacy/README.md) using the Umi framework.

 #### Rust